 PTO/Vacation Days Needed: 0-1

-Day 1: Ferry to the island, kayak tour, snorkeling, sunset hiking trails
+Day 1: Ferry to Santa Cruz Island, kayak tour, snorkeling, sunset hiking trails

 Day 2: Hiking trails, ferry ride back to Ventura

 The only way to get to Santa Cruz Island is by boat; either private boat or ferry.
 Assuming that you don’t have access to a private boat, you’ll need to take the Island Packers Ferry to Santa Cruz- Scorpion Anchorage from Ventura Harbour:

 Cost: $79 per person round trip